axelhahn/cronwrapper/docs/40_More/50_Hooks.md

 ### Send an email if a job failed

-Remark:
+**Requirements**:

-To send an email you need to install a mailer like sendmail or postfix locally and configure it to be able to send trusted emails via your smtp gateway.
+To send an email you need to install a MTA like sendmail or postfix locally and configure it to be able to send trusted emails via your smtp gateway.

 Create a script as root eg. `hooks/after/on-error/send_email.sh`.